Mineral Products Association: Membership

-The Mineral Products Association (MPA) is the trade association for the aggregates, asphalt, cement, concrete, dimension stone, lime, mortar and silica sand industries.
-With the affiliation of British Precast, the British Association of Reinforcement (BAR), Eurobitume, QPA Northern Ireland, MPA Scotland and the British Calcium Carbonate Federation, it has a growing membership of 480 companies and is the sectoral voice for mineral products.
-MPA membership is made up of the vast majority of independent SME quarrying companies throughout the UK, as well as the 9 major international and global companies.
+The MPA, with the affiliation of the British Association of Reinforcement, British Calcium Carbonates Federation, Eurobitume UK, and United Kingdom Quality Ash Association, has a growing membership of 520 companies and is the sectoral voice for mineral products.
+MPA membership is made up of the vast majority of independent SME quarrying companies throughout the UK, as well as the nine major international and global companies.
 It covers 100% of UK cement production, 90% of aggregates production, 95% of asphalt and over 70% of ready-mixed concrete and precast concrete production.
-Each year the industry supplies £20 billion worth of materials and services to the Economy and is the largest supplier to the construction industry, which has annual output valued at £144billion.
+Each year the industry supplies £22 billion worth of materials and services to the UK economy and is the largest supplier to the construction industry, which has annual output valued at £144 billion.
 Industry production represents the largest materials flow in the UK economy and is also one of the largest manufacturing sectors.

 History

-The Mineral Products Association (MPA) was formed in March 2009 from the merger of the Quarry Products Association, the British Cement Association and The Concrete Centre.
-MPA was officially launched in June 2009.
+The MPA was formed in March 2009 from the merger of the Quarry Products Association, the British Cement Association and The Concrete Centre.
+It was officially launched in June 2009.

 Structure

-The Mineral Products Association has offices in London, Glasgow and Fron in Wales.
+The MPA has offices in London, Glasgow and Fron in Wales.

 QPA Northern Ireland is affiliated to the MPA and has offices in Crumlin, County Antrim.
-The British Precast Concrete Federation (BPCF), the trade Association of precast concrete manufacturers, is a member of the MPA and is based in Leicester.
+The British Precast Concrete Federation (BPCF), the trade association of precast concrete manufacturers, is a member of the MPA and is based in Leicester.

-MPA has regional divisions, for London & South East, South West, East Anglia, Midlands, Wales, North, Scotland and Northern Ireland.
+The MPA has regional divisions, for London & South East, South West, East Anglia, Midlands, Wales, North, Scotland and Northern Ireland.